learn-co-curriculum/phase-0-navigating-files-in-bash/README.md

 - `..` The directory in which your current directory is contained—referred to as the "**parent**" directory.

-You can supply any path to the `cd` command to nkellyegreenegate to that location.
+You can supply any path to the `cd` command to navigate to that location.

 ## Demonstrate Manipulating Files in the Command Line

 ### Paths in Shell

-The path supplied to the `cd` command, for example `/Users/kellyegreene`, is known as an absolute path.

-Systems can use either *absolute* or *relative* paths.
+The path supplied to the `cd` command can be either *absolute* or *relative* paths.

-An absolute path is a path that points to the same location on the file system regardless of the working directory.
-They start with `/` ("forward slash") because that is the root of your file system.
+An absolute path is a path that always gets you to the same folder.
+You can recognize them because they start with `/`.
+For example `/Users/kellyegreene`, is an absolute path.

-This is an absolute path: `/Users/kellyegreene`.

 A relative path is a path **relative** to the working directory of the user or application, so the full absolute path will not have to be given.
 They start with the name of a directory or a file.

-This is a relative path: `kellyegreene/Documents`.
+For example `kellyegreene/Documents`, is a relative path.

+If I were in my home directory `/Users/kellyegreene` directory and said `cd mixtapes/the-masked-rapper-vol-1`, it would work!
+If I were in `/Users/annoyingbrother` and said `cd mixtapes/the-masked-rapper-vol-1`, `bash` would return an error because that sub-directory doesn't exist there.

+Relative paths exist to make it simpler to move around.
+Real life is like this too.
+If someone asks if you want to go get a slice of pizza they're probably thinking within a few blocks or miles of where you're currently located – somewhere close _relatively_ speaking.

+"Oh yeah, let's go west on 18th street, cross 6th avenue and go to the place on the corner."

+What would surprise the heck out of them would be if you gave them absolute coordinates;
+and it would be _even more_ surprising if that location were far away:

+"Oh yeah, let's go to 41.890221 and -87.633904!"

 Paths use `/` to denote levels.

-How many levels are within the following path?
+So far we've been finding out where we are in the filesystem "tree," how about we find out what's in these directories (besides other directories)?
 `/Users/kellyegreene/Development/code/flatiron-school/mixtape-app`

-If you said 6 levels to the question above you are right!
-Knowing where you are in your terminal is very important.

 ### Use `ls` to List Files in Shell